Akbaruddin Owaisi

 Akbaruddin Owaisi (born 14 June 1970) is an Indian politician and the leader of All India Majlis-e-Ittehadul Muslimeen (AIMIM) party in Telangana.
 Since 2014, he has been MLA of the Chandrayangutta constituency in the Telangana Legislative Assembly.
 Owaisi was appointed Chairman of Telangana Public Accounts Committee in 2019.

-Owaisi has presided over the Chandrayangutta assembly constituency from 1999, winning for the sixth consecutive term in the latest 2023 state election.
-He assumed the position of floor leader in 2004.
+Owaisi has presided over the Chandrayangutta assembly constituency from 1999, winning for the sixth consecutive term in the latest 2023 state election and assumed the position of floor leader in 2004 upon his second assembly win.

 Owaisi's speeches have drawn comparisons with other populist leaders and incited violence on multiple occasions.

 Early life and background

 Owaisi was born in Hyderabad on 14 June 1970 to Sultan Salahuddin Owaisi and Najmunnisa Begum.

 Personal life

 Owaisi is married to Sabina Farzana.
 He has one daughter and one son.
-His daughter, Fatima Keneez Owaisi is a barrister in the United Kingdom.
-She took the bar at Lincoln's Inn.
+His daughter, Fatima Keneez Owaisi took the bar at Lincoln's Inn and is a barrister in the United Kingdom.